Garlic Planting Chart: When Should I Plant Garlic?

 One mistake many garlic growers make is to plant garlic at the wrong time.
 In our experience most people err on the side of planting too soon in the fall.
 Planting garlic at the proper time will result in bigger bulbs.

-Right: Chesnok Red garlic bulbs hatching a few free range eggs.
+Picture: Chesnok Red garlic bulbs hatching a few free range eggs.
 Sadly, the idea of the Easter Garlic delivering eggs never really caught on.

 Use our simple method to decide when to plant garlic cloves.